Russell Street bombing

-The Russell Street bombing was the 27 March 1986 bombing of the Russell Street Police Headquarters complex in Melbourne, Victoria, Australia.
+The Russell Street bombing was the 27 March 1986 bombing of the Russell Street Police complex in Melbourne, Victoria, Australia.
 The explosion killed Angela Rose Taylor, the first Australian policewoman to be killed in the line of duty.
 The materials for the bomb were stolen from Tyrconnel Mine.
 Several men were arrested for suspected involvement with the bombing.
 Stanley Taylor and Craig Minogue were convicted of murder and various other offences related to the bombing.
-Peter Reed and Rodney Minogue were acquitted of any offences related to the bombing but Reed was convicted of a number of offences related to his arrest, which involved a shootout with police officers in which he and an officer were wounded.
+Peter Reed and Rodney Minogue were acquitted of any offences related to the bombing, but Reed was convicted of a number of offences related to his arrest, which involved a shootout with police officers in which he and an officer were wounded.
 He was sentenced to 12 years' imprisonment.

 Explosion

-The explosion was caused by a car bomb hidden in a stolen 1979 Holden Commodore, bearing Victoria registration plate, AVQ-508.
-The explosion caused a massive amount of damage to the police station and surrounding buildings, estimated at more than A$1 million.
+The explosion was caused by a car bomb hidden in a stolen 1979 Holden Commodore, bearing Victoria registration plate AVQ-508.
+The explosion caused a massive amount of damage to the police station and surrounding buildings, estimated at more than A$1 million (A$5.36 million in 2025 terms).
 The Age reported that the blast's impact was enhanced by the open-floor design of the offices, which had acted like a Claymore mine, sending more shrapnel as the blast ripped through the floors and adding more pressure to the blast as it followed its path.
-The blast seriously injured 21-year-old Police Constable Angela Rose Taylor, who died on 20 April, becoming the first Australian policewoman to be killed in the line of duty.
-22 other people were injured.
+The blast seriously injured 21-year-old Police Constable Angela Rose Taylor, who later died of her wounds on 20 April and became the first Australian policewoman to be killed in the line of duty.
+Twenty-two other people were also injured.

 Investigations

 On 7 October 1985, gelignite and detonators were stolen from the Tyrconnel Mine at Blackwood.
 On 25 March 1986, a Commodore was stolen.
 Both crimes were later found to provide equipment needed for the construction of the bomb.

 During the earlier stages of the investigation, detectives initially believed that the bombers target was the Melbourne Magistrates' Court located opposite the Police Headquarters.
 Prior the Russell Street Bombing, a series of bombings and murders had been committed against a number of Family Court judges in Sydney between June 1980 and April 1985.
 Detectives initially believed there was a connection, but evidence uncovered during the investigation quickly ruled out links between the Family Court Attack and the Russell Street Bombing.

-In the course of the investigation, a group of people, including Craig Minogue, Rodney Minogue, Stanley Brian Taylor and Peter Reed, were apprehended.
-The motive for the bombing seems to have been revenge against the police.